dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> Knowledge without justice ought to be called cunning rather than wisdom.
+> Those who will play with cats must expect to be scratched.
-> - Plato
+> - Miguel de Cervantes